zhangerjun/Introduction_To_Python-based_Biomedical_Data_Analysis/README.md

 # An Introduction To Python-based Biomedical Data Analysis
-*Erjun Zhang*

-Institute of Biomedical Engineering, Polytechnique Montreal

-NeuroPoly Lab, Polytechnique Montreal

-Magic Lab, CHU Sainte-Justine Research Center, University of Montreal
+*Erjun Zhang* (Institute of Biomedical Engineering, Polytechnique Montreal; NeuroPoly Lab, Polytechnique Montreal; Magic Lab, CHU Sainte-Justine Research Center, University of Montreal)

 ## Introduction
 Initiating a career in bio-imaging can be daunting, particularly for newcomers.
 It may take them years before stepping